matthewjz-lyonsk6/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Also, don’t be afraid to ask for help when you need it.
 Reach out to your colleagues or use online resources like Stack Overflow to find solutions to problems you may encounter.
 The programming community is vast and full of knowledgeable individuals who are happy to share their knowledge.

+# 2023-12-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and deadlines, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+Break down your projects into smaller, manageable tasks and allocate time for each one.
+Using a planning tool, such as Trello or Asana, can help keep you organized and on track.
+Remember to update your plan as tasks are completed or changed, to ensure you remain flexible and adaptable.